Vignesh-Hariharan/Real-Time-Sentiment-Analysis/README.md

 <img src="path_to_sample_bar_chart.png" alt="Sample Bar Chart" width="45%">
 </div>

-These visualizations demonstrate the sentiment distribution across analyzed Reddit posts, offering insights into the overall mood of the selected subreddit.
+These visualizations show the sentiment distribution of Reddit posts, helping users understand the overall mood of the subreddit.

 ---